How to Check Someone’s Immigration Status

 How can you check someone’s immigration status online?

 The type of permission needed will depend on several factors, such as the individual’s nationality and residence status.
-For eligible EEA and Swiss nationals, this will typically include permission under the EU Settlement Scheme (EUSS), or for non-EEA nationals and EU citizens without settled or pre-settled status under the EUSS, this will usually be by way of a visa or proof of settled status.
+For eligible EEA and Swiss nationals, this will typically include permission under the EU Settlement Scheme (EUSS), while for most other foreign nationals, this will usually be by way of a visa or proof of ILR.

 The easiest and quickest way to check someone’s immigration status and right to work is using the Home Office’s online service.